 Collecting and organizing customer data is only half the battle.
 The next step is putting that data to use with different types of personalized marketing tactics and campaigns.

-Email is the top digital channel used for personalized marketing because it’s fairly easy to create customized email content for individual recipients.
-For starters, consumers have been getting promotional emails with their name in the subject line for years.
+After all, consumers have been getting promotional emails with their name in the subject line for years.

 Other types of emails, including product feature announcements, out of stock emails, newsletters, and special offers, can all be personalized.
 The most basic method is to simply include the customer’s name in the subject line or body of the email.
 Emails with personalized subject lines improve open rates by 26%, but this can also come off as heavy-handed.
 Product recommendations based on the customer’s preferences and order history are a more advanced way to appeal to the customer’s personal interests.

-Enhance these emails with customer reviews and visual user-generated content (UGC) of recommended products.
+Enhance these emails with customer reviews and visual UGC of recommended products.
 UGC provides consumers with the social proof they need to learn more about products, and ultimately the confidence to make a purchase.
 You can go the extra mile and personalize the UGC itself.
 Example: If an email is going to someone in an older age bracket, include reviews or a photo created by someone close to their age that corresponds with the brand or product.

 The way in which you collect UGC also plays an important role in personalization.
 One of the top recommended personalization campaigns is to send emails asking customers to review a recently purchased product.
 You can then use that UGC to display on your website, giving shoppers more details and insights from verified customers who have first-hand experience with products.

 In this email example from Hulu, the streaming platform does a great job of using customer data to create a personalized campaign.
 It uses the customer’s demographic information (their date of birth) and purchase history.
 In this case, the customer was a previous subscriber who hadn’t renewed their subscription.
-So, Hulu offers them a birthday gift in the form of a one-month free trial with the goal of winning back the customer.

 Website or app optimization

 For e-commerce companies, your website or app is the ideal space for personalization.
 This is where you can deliver relevant calls to action (CTAs) for further browsing and exploration.
 Things like product recommendations of products similar to what’s in the shopper’s cart, or based on order history.
-Some examples are “people also bought,” “you might also like,” “finish the look,” and “don’t forget to accessorize.”

-Enabling your website search feature to produce relevant results and recommendations is another important aspect of website personalization.
-For example, if a website visitor searches for a black dress, everything that fits “black” + “dress” should populate.
 And if you don’t carry a black dress, provide them with alternatives that closely match.
 That could be a navy dress or a grey dress, for example.
-If a search term is misspelled — like “balck dress”— your technology should be able to understand that and produce results instead of no results.
+If a search term is misspelled — like “black dress”— your technology should be able to understand that and produce results instead of no results.

 Special offers tailored to different types of customers is an enticing website personalization tactic.
 Offer promo codes to first-time customers to use on their first order.
 Increase basket sizes by offering discounts on products or free samples that align with customers’ repeat purchases or interests.